UnderDev/Canvas-Brick-Breaker-Game/README.md

 To Destroy the bricks you will have to control the log at the bottom of the screen using the left/right arrows or the A/B keys, to keep the sun from setting below the grass.

 Once all the blocks are Destroyed!
-You will have won the game, and have helped the the sun to rise YIPEE!!.
+You will have defeted the game, and have helped the the sun to rise YIPEE!!.
 Altho if you let the sun drop in the grass 3 times, the sun will set and you will lose the game and the posibility of a nice farmers tan.

+## Log Controls

+-Move Left push the A key or the left arrow key